 The bottom line is…the remastered CD that was done in 2009 is great, and the recordings sound exactly as you remember them.
-The new mix is even better, but unless you listen to them closely, you might not be able to hear much difference in quality.
-If you never bought the 2009 version, or simply want the latest version, get the remix.
+The new mix is even better, but unless you listen to them closely through a good sound system, you might not be able to hear much difference in quality.
+If you never bought the 2009 version, or simply want the best sounding version, get the remix.

 Update: Sgt.
 Pepper engineer Geoff Emerick, in a discussion with writer Bob Lefsetz, says that claiming the original stereo mix was rushed is “rubbish”.
 Emerick says the stereo mix was discussed with The Beatles, and then a lot of time was spent “getting it just right”.
 That’s the version you hear on the 2009 remaster, because remastering doesn’t alter the mix of the voices and instruments.

 Update 2: Giles Martin wrote to Bob Lefsetz in response.
-He said “I was initially against the idea, let’s face it, no one has ever said Sgt.
+He said: “I was initially against the idea.
+Let’s face it, no one has ever said Sgt.
 Pepper sounded bad.”
-And…”as Paul and Ringo told us and my dad had mentioned in the past, something that the mono had, had been taken away by the quick stereo mix that everyone knows.”
-Martin went on to mention that “no kids are going to seek out the mono, the record that the band mixed.
+But…”as Paul and Ringo told us, and my dad had mentioned in the past, something that the mono had, had been taken away by the quick stereo mix that everyone knows.”
+Martin went on to mention that “no kids are going to seek out the mono, the record the band mixed.
 So we made a stereo mix using the same care, attention and process that the band did 50 years ago.”
 In his article, Bob Lefsetz had called it a “cash grab”.
 Giles Martin responded…”I completely understand your point, but from those of us involved in the project all we are trying to do is celebrate the music.”

 The extra CD’s are filled with earlier takes of songs.
 This gives some insight into how the final versions developed.
 But, how interested are you, and will you listen to them more than once?
 You may remember that “Strawberry Fields Forever” (recorded during the Sgt.
 Pepper sessions) is made up of two different takes.
 One take is slower, and the faster take has added horns, strings, and more.
 You get them both.
 I also really like the complete instrumental bed for “She’s Leaving Home”…strings and a harp, simply beautiful.

-One DVD is Blue Ray, and the other is standard.
+One DVD is Blu-ray, and the other is standard.
 They contain the same videos, the 1992 documentary “The Making of Sgt.
-Pepper” and the classic videos of “Penny Lane”, “Strawberry Fields Forever”, and “A Day In he Life”.
-Plus, the audio for Sgt.
+Pepper” and the classic videos of “Penny Lane”, “Strawberry Fields Forever”, and “A Day In The Life”.
+Plus, the Blu-ray audio for Sgt.
 Pepper is 5.1 surround sound.

 “The Making of Sgt.
-Pepper” is marvelous.
+Pepper” video is marvelous, though there’s no big improvement in video quality.
 George Martin (with a little help from his friends) tells us how the album was made.
 He sits at the mixing board and adjusts the volumes on voices and instruments to demonstrate various aspects of the recordings.
 What a great format!
 This is the basis of so many similar documentaries, such as the “Classic Albums” series.

-Everything about the Super Deluxe version is first class, but it’s definitely overpriced…unless you’re a spoiled Beatles fan with a wife willing to make it your birthday gift.
+Everything about the Super Deluxe version is first class, and even though it’s probably overpriced, it was worth it to a spoiled Beatles fan like me.